-Digital Authorship: 0.5 credits - Students will learn techniques to format text and/or video to enhance their intended meaning.
+Digital Authorship: 0.5 credits - In this course, students will learn techniques to format text and/or video to enhance their intended meaning.
 Students will complete a full cycle of the writing process, resulting in a published work in the form of a personal blog, podcast, or YouTube video, choosing from a list of teacher-approved projects.
 This course also qualifies as an ICA elective.
 Associated Pathway: Audio Visual Communication Arts.